dollysingh3192/leetcode_turborepo/README.md

 I have also created a backend service and a backend replicaset.
 I have created a worker service replicaset.
 (Need to wait for rabbitmq to be ready)

+Upcoming Changes:
+KEDA setup for scaling the worker replicaset as per rabbitmq queue size.
+Prometheus setup for monitoring the application.

 Clone the repository
 Install dependencies  => `npm install`